apollographql/apollo-kotlin/CONTRIBUTING.md

 * paste the changelog in a new release on [GitHub](https://github.com/apollographql/apollo-kotlin/releases)
 * if it's a significant release, tweet about it 🐦
 * relax 🍹

+### Changelog file
+* Add a section with the version, date, and a quick summary of what the release contains.
+* Optionally add a few sections to zoom in on changes you want to highlight.
+* No need to highlight deprecations, as warnings in the code are enough.
+* Mention and thank external contributors if any.
+* Add an "All changes" section that should list all commits since last release (can use `git log --pretty=oneline <previous-tag>..main`).
+Commits on the documentation can be omitted.

 ## Debugging minimized Gradle Plugin stacktraces